BirchKwok/lynsedb/docs/deployment/cluster-deployment.md

 The coordinator owns cluster metadata and request routing:

-- collection metadata is stored in the coordinator state file;
+- collection metadata is stored on the metadata owner shard(s);
 - IDs are mapped to shard groups with stable hash buckets;
 - writes are routed to the owning shard group;
 - searches fan out to all shard groups and are merged by the coordinator;